On the polar cap cascade pair multiplicity of young pulsars: Introduction

 In this paper we study the question of what is the maximum pair multiplicity achievable in pulsar polar cap cascades and under which circumstances is it achieved.
 In contrast to previous pair cascade studies, we take a multistep approach.
 We consider the physical processes in pair cascades and particle acceleration models separately in order to clearly set apart different factors influencing the efficiency of pair cascades.
 We first assess how each of the microscopic processes affects the final multiplicity and the pulsar parameter ranges that result in the largest possible pair multiplicity.
 Then, we employ the most recent model of non steady-state particle acceleration in pulsar polar caps and derive a simple analytical estimate for the maximum energy of particles accelerated in a non-stationary cascade.
 One on the most important results of our study is a strong upper limit on pair plasma multiplicity in pulsars.

-We limit ourselves to the case of cascades at the polar caps of young pulsars as from previous theoretical studies of polar cap cascades, such pulsars are expected to be the most efficient pair producers.
+We limit ourselves to the case of cascades at the polar caps of young \footnote{Pulsars with strong polar cap cascades should have potential drop over the polar cap well in excess of the pair formation threshold as well as large magnetic fields $B\gtrsim10^{11}$~G and short rotational periods, so that particle acceleration happens over a short distance and cascade develops in the region with strong magnetic field.
+The best single parameter selecting pulsars with such properties is the small characteristic age $\tau=P/2\dot{P}$.
+A detailed discussion of the pulsar parameter range where approximations used in this paper are formally applicable is given at the end of \S~\ref{sec:energy-primary}.} pulsars as from previous theoretical studies of polar cap cascades, such pulsars are expected to be the most efficient pair producers.
 We rely on results of previous cascade studies in our choice of the specific cascade process, namely cascades initiated by curvature radiation of primary particles.

 The plan of the paper is as follows.
 In \S~\ref{sec:cascades-overview} we briefly discuss the efficiency of cascades in general and give an overview of the most efficient cascade process in pulsar polar caps.
 In subsequent sections we consider in detail all physical processes in such cascades. \Ss\ref{sec:photon-absorption}--\ref{sec:mult-semi-analytical}, the largest part of this paper, are devoted to development of a simple semi-analytical model for estimation of pair production efficiency in polar caps of young pulsars.
 This model allows efficient exploration of pulsar parameter space and helps to clarify the main factors affecting cascade multiplicity.
 Then, in \S\ref{sec:mult-numerical} we use direct numerical simulations of PC cascades in a Crab-like pulsar to show that predictions of our semi-analytical model are indeed correct.
 We discuss uncertainties of current pulsar models in \S~\ref{sec:flux-primary} and summarize and discuss our findings and their implications in the Discussion.